Archive

 Then the fun part began – the flying!
 We took off from Runway 24 with a left crosswind and then turned out to the east over Plymouth harbor.
 We climbed up to 2500 feet and started to pick up some light rain and mist on the windshield.
 A warm front was moving in from the west, and the high clouds were starting to descend well ahead of the passage.
 We were staying close to the airport and the front was still a good ways off, so we pressed on without too much concern.
 But ours was likely to be the last VFR flight of the day before the weather moved in.
 Winds were gusty and strong from the south-west, pushing our little Cessna along.
 Just for reference, the Cessna 152 is about half the weight of a normal sedan — basically lighter than a Geo Metro, so you can imagine what 25 knots of gusty wind will do to you.
 Note that steady winds are not a problem — all they do is change your ground speed.
 The only time winds are a problem is when they change quickly (wind shear), or when they are not aligned with a runway when you take off and land : the two times of flight when your plane transitions from being in contact with the ground and thus resisting the wind, to being able to float freely with it.

 Stalling is not hazardous if you are high enough and know how to recover, and in fact, we practiced stalls next.
 First was the “power off stall”, which you do with the engine at low power and configured as if you were landing (flaps down).
-The onset of the stall is heralded by the feeling of “going over the top” of a rollercoaster hill and a mild shaking of the airframe.
+The onset of the stall is heralded by the feeling of “going over the top” of a roller coaster hill and a mild shaking of the airframe.
 In a Cessna, it’s quite benign and recovery involves pushing forward and increasing engine power to full.
 It was actually quite hard to stall the Cessna 152 – I had the yoke pulled almost all the way back in my lap with the power off and it still took some effort to get it to stall completely (probably the only time you’ll hear the phrase “come on — stall damn you!!” coming out of a pilot’s mouth).

 Next we practiced spin recovery techniques using the rudder to correct for a “messed up situation” (flight instructor quote).
 You have to use the rudder to recover in a spin, since your wings are somewhat or completely stalled, making your ailerons useless and potentially dangerous.
 Finally we did some turns around a point, where you pick a point on the ground, and try and fly around it without drifting due to the wind.
 We flew around the Miles Standish Monument at about 900 feet, which is a pretty nice point to fly around.
-And, oh yes, we also did some sight seeing (no flight instruction is complete without the instructor pointing out the fancy houses in the area and the grumpy people who live near the airport and complain about the noise).
+And, oh yes, we also did some sight seeing (no flight instruction is complete without the instructor pointing out the fancy houses in the area and the grumpy people who live near the airport who complain about the noise).

 Finally, we went back to Plymouth, entered the traffic pattern and flew five landings, including a couple touch-and-goes and a couple taxi-back takeoffs.
 I also got to practice my non-towered field operation, including all the radio chatter.
-Among the takeoffs were a practice soft-field takeoff, which basically involves doing a wheelie down the runway, popping up into the air as soon as possible, crusing 10 feet off the ground to pick up speed, and then climbing normally.
-The idea is to get the nosewheel off the runway as soon as possible to prevent it from getting caught in a rut in the grass field.
+Among the takeoffs were a practice soft-field takeoff, which basically involves doing a wheelie down the runway, popping up into the air as soon as possible, cruising 10 feet off the ground to pick up speed, and then climbing normally.
+The idea is to get the nosewheel off the runway as soon as possible to prevent it from getting caught in a rut in a grass field.

 Anyway, he said I did fine, signed my logbook and off I went.
 Next BFR – two years away.